dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 | :--- | :--- |
 |![](../images/installer-guide/winblows-install-md/basesystem-example.png) | ![](../images/installer-guide/winblows-install-md/macrecovery-after.jpg) |

-Now with our installer downloaded, we'll next want to format out USB.
+Now with our installer downloaded, we'll next want to format our USB.

 ## Making the installer